liuhongyao99cs/32-Channel-Wireless-BCI-Headstage/README.md

 ### The repository contains necessary code and PCB files to create a wireless headstage.

+### Code structure:
+We implement two modules in FPGA:
+1. Driver for INTAN RHD 2132 chip (We test sample rate up to 35*20K samples/s)
+2. SPI interface with ESP32S3

 ## Physical Specifications

 - **Weight:** 7.34 grams